paketo-buildpacks/rfcs/accepted/0022-git-buildpack.md

 will be charged with providing `git` metadata as build-time and run-time environment variables.

+This buildpack would be maintained by the existing Tooling team.
 ## Motivation

 Applications of any language may have a need for information extracted from